RyanHitGub/microcomputer-system-programs/README.md

 # microcomputer-system-programs
 A collection of microcomputer system programs written in Python.
-Programs can be used in Cisco Packet Tracer (virtual microcomputer) or Raspberry Pi microcomputers.
+Programs were created in Cisco Packet Tracer (virtual microcomputer).

 The 'binaryLEDs' file is a program that converts randomly generated decimal numbers to binary and displays the binary numbers across 8 LEDs.